Matthew4335/MLProject/index.md

 #### Data Cleaning

 Since our team was only concerned with the players selected for the All-Rookie team, we modified our data to only include players in their first year.
 We also removed any duplicate players (who would appear if they were traded during ther duration of the season) so they would not affect our results.
 Since rookies are traded less frequently, and a rookie who will be selected for the All-Rookie team is almost never traded, this had little effect on our dataset.
 To begin working on a model, our team decided to use the 2000-2021 seasons for training data, and the 2022 season for testing.
 To begin visualising our data, we plotted several key stats for the players in our training data, shown below.
-Using this visual data, our team was able to manually select the features that seemed most relevant for deciding which player would make the All-Rookie team.
 In blue are players who made the All-Rookie teams their rookie year, and in red are players that did not.

 ![Data](UnscaledStats.jpg)